waltoto/inap.github.io/index.md

 Now that we have a more clear view on our database, lets begin the analysis.

-## Quiz: Who's Done the Impossible?
+## Quizz: Who has done the Impossible?

 Who do you think has played in 9 different languages throughout their career?